sharath2106/testcafe-typescript-docker-githubactions-automation/README.md

 ### Logging

 `log4js` is used as the logging library for the framework.
-Logs are generated under the `logs` directory of the project named as `debug.log`
+Logs are generated under the `log` directory of the project named as `debug.log`

 The logger type is FileAppender, this covers the entire lifecycle of test execution and logs the details into the destination file as shown below -
 <img width="1054" alt="Screenshot 2021-10-17 at 4 52 51 PM" src="https://user-images.githubusercontent.com/25933070/137625352-1cd3f962-8f58-41dd-be26-a7b7da74f7d5.png">